vygr/ChrysaLisp/docs/VP_ASSIGNMENT.md

 * 1 normal, with error checking

-* 2 guarded, with error checking and guard pages

 The `(errorcases)`, `(errorif)` and `(errorifnot)` macros alow you to conditionally include source code if the `*debug_mode*` is greater than 0.